Teaching kids to read is easy and effective with Reading Eggs' fun lessons, activities and over 3500 e-books. See how

 ABC Reading Eggs teaches phonics skills—an important tool to help children decode and read words—with interactive activities that are fun and highly engaging.
 Free trial.

 Create daily opportunities to build your child's reading skills by creating a print‑rich environment at home.
 Seeing printed words (on posters, charts, books, labels, etc.) enables children to see and apply connections between sounds and letter symbols.
 When you're out and about, point out letters on posters, billboards and signs.
 In time you can model sounding out the letters to make words.
 Focus on the first letter in words.
 Ask your child “What sound is that letter?”
 “What other word starts with that sound?”
 “What word rhymes with that word?”

 Building on from the previous step, introduce simple word games on a regular basis.
 Focus on playing games that encourage your child to listen, identify and manipulate the sounds in words.
 For example, start by asking questions like “What sound does the word start with?”
 “What sound does the word end with?”
 “What words start with the sound ?” and “What word rhymes with ?”.

 It's important to remember that learning to read involves various different skills.
-There are five essential components of reading that you can read about here.
+There are five essential components of reading.
 These are the skills all children need in order to successfully learn how to read.
 In summary, these include:

 Phonemic awareness – the ability to hear and manipulate the different sounds in words